NeoVintageous/NeoVintageous/README.md

 ### Modelines

-Provide a feature similar to [vim modelines](https://neovim.io/doc/user/options.html#modeline).
+A feature comparative to [Vim Modeline](https://neovim.io/doc/user/options.html#modeline).

 Set options local to the view by declaring them in the source code file itself.